-The Faculty Member begins the appeal of a tenure and/or promotion denial by contacting the university Ombud to discuss his or her case.
+The Faculty Member begins the appeal of a tenure and/or promotion denial by contacting the University Ombud to discuss his or her case.
 The Ombud is a third-party facilitator who is available to assist the Faculty Member in determining the basis and procedures for the appeal, to answer questions, or to provide clarification.
+The Ombud will continue to serve and consult with the Faculty Member throughout the appeal process.
 The appellant will formally initiate the appeal of a denial of tenure and/or promotion by contacting the Ombud in writing (email notification satisfies this requirement).
 The procedure clock starts at this written contact.
 The Ombud will schedule an appointment within 3 days of Faculty Member contact.
 Within 10 days from the initial Faculty Member contact, the Ombud will meet with and advise the Faculty Member.
-The Ombud may recommend an informal facilitated discussion among the parties.